Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 Increase parenteral dosage only if hypotension has not occurred.
-Before using IM, see Important Notes On Injection.
+Before using intramuscularly, see Important Notes on Injection.

 In general, dosages in the lower range are sufficient for most elderly patients.
 Since they appear to be more susceptible to hypotension and neuromuscular reactions, such patients should be observed closely.
 Dosage should be tailored to the individual, response carefully monitored, and dosage adjusted accordingly.
 Dosage should be increased more gradually in elderly patients.

 Increase dosage gradually until symptoms are controlled.
 Maximum improvement may not be seen for weeks or even months.
 Continue optimum dosage for 2 weeks; then gradually reduce dosage to the lowest effective maintenance level.
 Daily dosage of 200 mg is not unusual.
 Some patients require higher dosages (e.g., 800 mg daily is not uncommon in discharged mental patients).

 Intramuscular: 25 mg (1 mL).
 If necessary, give additional 25 to 50 mg injection in 1 hour.
 Increase subsequent intramuscular doses gradually over several days–up to 400 mg q4 to 6h in exceptionally severe cases–until patient is controlled.
 Usually the patient becomes quiet and cooperative within 24 to 48 hours and oral doses may be substituted.